The Law Office of Tipton-Downie

 Arbitration is a form of alternative dispute resolution (ADR) managed by a neutral third-party.
 An arbitration hearing may involve the use of a single arbitrator or a tribunal.
 A tribunal typically consists of three arbitrators, but more may preside.
 The disputing parties relinquish their power to the arbitrator(s), who provide a final and binding ruling.
 This differs from the outcomes of mediation, negotiation and conciliation, which are non-binding.

-We accept cases from throughout Toombs County and Southern Georgia.
-Contact a lawyer at our Vidalia, GA law office today by calling (912) 537-9265.
-We’re here to help you sort through the details.
+Our law firm handles cases throughout Southern Georgia.
+Contact our Vidalia, GA office today by calling (912) 537-9265.
+We’re here to give you the legal counsel you need.